BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 Why do pet owners pay double, sometimes triple the price for custom polymer clay charms compared to generic designs?
 Because you’re selling pure emotion, not just clay.
 I can tell you from experience, when someone loses their beloved dog or wants to carry their cat everywhere, they’ll pay premium prices for that connection.

 You’ll sculpt their pet’s unique markings, those crooked ears, that signature head tilt.
 I’ve never seen customers haggle over custom pet portraits – they know you’re creating something irreplaceable.
-Master basic animal anatomy, offer rush orders for grieving owners, and watch your profit margins soar.
+Master basic animal anatomy using sculpting tools, offer rush orders for grieving owners, and watch your profit margins soar.

 3. Personalized Name Plate Magnets